 I do not disagree with every single decision Trump has made.
 For example, he withdrew from the Trans-Pacific Partnership, which was a terrible trade agreement.
 Indeed, leftists like myself and Bernie actively oppose bad trade agreements, which we have in common with nationalists like Trump.
 However, the difference is the reasons for opposing such trade agreements and the intent of withdrawing from them.
 Trade agreements should be carefully examined because they can easily empower the corporations, pull down wages, dissolve worker rights, and destroy the middle class.
 While I do not doubt that Trump honestly thinks he will help the struggling workers of America, he is approaching the issue from a nationalist perspective.
 It is not about lessening the damage of capitalism; it is about benefiting us and not them, the bad foreigners.
 Donald Trump is certainly no social democrat and definitely not part of the proletariat; he has no real solutions for the working poor and the shrinking middle class.
 Pulling out of the TPP was the right decision, but it is what he does next that matters.
 He has sewn together a wound, but how will he treat the infection?
 He won't.

 However, his followers believe he will; they truly believe he is on their side and has the solutions to all of their problems.
 As I mentioned earlier, they essentially view him as a god and treat his infallible word as Christian fundamentalists and Islamists treat their god's infallible word.
 In their bubble, whatever Trump or his lackeys say is true is true, even when it is easily disproven; whatever they say is false is false, even if it is a verifiable fact.
 To defend his bubble, Trump and his pack have essentially declared war on the media, which is a troubling sign in a leader.
 And here, he is once again showcasing the mindset of the right when he talks about "the media" as if it were a homogenous group which can be designated the enemy.
-Given this declaration of war and how its members have celebrated the ruthless dictator/murderer Putin, who puts to death those who do not express themselves in a way he sees fit, it would not surprise me if the alt-right's agenda includes limiting the free speech that they have claimed to love ever since they noticed they do not like being called out as the racist, xenophobic, misogynist neo-fascists they are.
+Given this declaration of war and how members of the alt-right have celebrated the ruthless dictator/murderer Putin, who puts to death those who do not express themselves in a way he sees fit, it would not surprise me if the alt-right's agenda includes limiting the free speech that they have claimed to love ever since they noticed they do not like being called out as the racist, xenophobic, misogynist neo-fascists they are.

 Seldom do you see a group which is as secluded in its bubble as the alt-right; only ultra-conservative, religious communities are as sheltered as the alt-right from everyone else's reality which contradicts their own.
 The far right keeps accusing the left of needing a safe space for being triggered, but it is almost always the far right which is triggered by any fact that contradicts them, any expression that does not fit in their bubble, and any opinion that opposes theirs; they talk about freedom, but their ideology actively restricts cultural, political, religious, and artistic expression to their narrow-minded and monolithic definition of the nation they share with so many others.
 And as Kellyanne Conway admitted, they deal in alternative facts, which is essentially another way of saying falsehoods or outright lies – of which Trump's inaugural address was full.